Tbrennan6/IcelandicNow/docs/04_meeting_people/02_introduction_to_declension.md

 Example 2: **She** bakes. \
 Example 3: **We** bake.

-We can group all of the pronouns that fill this niche together into one group called a *case*.
+We can group all the pronouns that fill this niche into a single group called a *case*.

-These pronouns have separate forms, such as **me**, **her**, and **us**, that represent the same nouns, but these versions can not be the subjects of verbs.
+These pronouns have separate forms, such as **me**, **her**, and **us**, that refer to the same nouns, but these forms cannot be the subjects of verbs.
 Instead, they have to be **objects** (a noun that receives the action of the verb).
 We can group them into another case.
 Notice how in the three sentences below, the bolded words are not the subjects.
 They are not the doers.
 They are the object of the verb, the things being seen.

 Example 1: He sees **me**. \
 Example 2: He sees **her**. \